Skip to main content

 UNDP Malawi Resident Representative

-Fenella Frost is the Resident Representative for UNDP Malawi.
-Directly prior to her arrival in Malawi, Fenella served in UNDP HQ as Acting Chief of the Regional Bureau for Africa’s Country Office Oversight Team.
+Ms. Fenella Frost is the Resident Representative for UNDP Malawi.
+Directly prior to her arrival in Malawi, she served in UNDP HQ as Acting Chief of the Regional Bureau for Africa’s Country Office Oversight Team.

-Fenella joined UNDP in 2005, leading the disaster risk reduction and resilience team in Haiti (2010-2016) and supporting disaster risk reduction and resilience issues for UNDP’s Bureau for Crisis Prevention and Recovery in Geneva (2005-2010).
-Prior to joining UNDP, she worked for the UK’s Department for International Development as lead advisor on disaster reduction (2000-2005).
+She joined UNDP in 2005, leading the disaster risk reduction and resilience team in Haiti (2010-2016) and supporting disaster risk reduction and resilience issues for UNDP’s Bureau for Crisis Prevention and Recovery in Geneva (2005-2010).
+Prior to joining UNDP, Ms. Frost worked for the UK’s Department for International Development as lead advisor on disaster reduction (2000-2005).

-Fenella studied International Relations at the University of St Andrews and the London School of Economics and Political Science.
+Ms. Frost studied International Relations at the University of St Andrews and the London School of Economics and Political Science in the United Kingdom.
 She is a New Zealand national, born in the United Kingdom.
-Fenella is mother to Jamie who has accompanied her to Malawi.

 Dr Chika Charles Aniekwe